 9.3.1.2 RTS frame format

 The TA field is the address of the STA transmitting the RTS frame or the bandwidth signaling TA of the STA transmitting the RTS frame.
-In an RTS frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format to another EHT STA with 320 MHz bandwidth support, the scrambling sequence and SERVICE field carry the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT and the TA field is a band-width signaling TA.
+In an RTS frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format to another EHT STA that is a STA 6G (#4147), the scrambling sequence and SERVICE field carry the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT and the TA field is a band-width signaling TA.
 In an RTS frame transmitted by a VHT STA or an HE STA in a non-HT or non-HT duplicate format to another VHT STA or HE STA, the The scrambling sequence carries the TXVEC-TOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 10.3.2.7 (VHT and SIG RTS procedure)) and the TA field is a bandwidth signaling TA, when an RTS frame transmitted in a non-HT or non-HT duplicate format in either one of the following cases:

-—from a VHT STA, an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to another VHT STA, HE STA, or an EHT STA
+from a VHT STA, an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to another VHT STA, HE STA, or an EHT STA

-—from an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT STA that is a STA 6G without 320 MHz bandwidth support
+(#4147)

 9.3.1.5 PS-Poll frame format